Major-Goof/opkh-v3.1/content/authors/Kauri/_index.md

 ---
 # Display name
-title: Mahdi Khan
+title: Kauri Lamminmäki

 # Username (this should match the folder name)
 authors:
-- Mahdi
+- Kauri

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Tapahtumavastaava
+role: Talousvastaava

 # Organizations/Affiliations
 #organizations: